safe-global/safe-docs/safe-core-sdk/protocol-kit/reference/README.md

 ### `deploySafe`

 Deploys a new Safe and returns an instance of the Protocol Kit connected to the deployed Safe.
-The address of the Master Copy, Safe contract version and the contract (`Safe.sol` or `SafeL2.sol`) of the deployed Safe will depend on the initialization of the `safeFactory` instance.
+The address of the singleton, Safe contract version and the contract (`Safe.sol` or `SafeL2.sol`) of the deployed Safe will depend on the initialization of the `safeFactory` instance.

 ```typescript
 const safeAccountConfig: SafeAccountConfig = {